Marine Air Control Squadron 3: World War II

 Air Warning Squadron 12 (AWS-12) was commissioned on 1 May 1944 at Marine Corps Air Station Cherry Point, North Carolina.
 At the end of May, the squadron moved to Marine Corps Auxiliary Airfield Oak Grove, NC except for a small detachment that was sent to Marine Corps Auxiliary Airfield Atlantic, NC.
 During this time, they trained in day and night radar operations and fighter control.
 Equipment utilized included the SCR-270, SCR-527 and the SCR-602.

 Beginning on 15 August 1944, the squadron began travel from MCAS Cherry Point to Marine Corps Air Station Miramar, California arriving on 23 August.
 After acquiring gear on the west coast, they transitioned to Marine Corps Air Station Santa Barbara, CA. At MCAS Santa Barbara squadron detachments were spread out from Point Dume to Point Conception and were responsible for providing early warning, ground controlled intercept, and assisted with air-sea rescue.
 In February 1945 the squadron was alerted for overseas duty and began preparations.
 They arrived at Marine Corps Air Station Ewa, Hawaii on 22 June.
 Three days later 8 officers and 88 enlisted Marines from AWS-12 were sent temporary additional duty to Kwajalein Atoll.
 The squadron conducted training for the next couple of months until departing Pearl Harbor on 13 September.
 They arrived in Sasebo Harbor, Japan on 8 October reporting to Marine Aircraft Group 22 but never disembarked.
 They left Sasebo on 25 November arriving back at Pearl Harbor on 9 December.
-At sea again from 11–21 December arriving at San Francisco.
+At sea again from 11 to 21 December arriving at San Francisco.
 A week later they arrived at San Pedro, Los Angeles, and made their way back to MCAS Miramar.

 AWS-12 was re-designated as Marine Ground Control Intercept Squadron 3 on 1 August 1946 as part of a larger reorganization within Marine Aviation after the war.
 In September 1947, the squadron moved further north to Marine Corps Air Station El Toro in Orange County, California.